readevalprint/readevalprint.github.com/_posts/2014-12-09-getting-polished-with-rust.md

 title: Getting Polished with Rust
 ---

 So my coworker is the local [Rust](http://www.rust-lang.org/) acolyte and he has persuaded me to give it a try.
-So here is a stream of though.
+So here is a stream of thought from this journey.

-## curl | bash
+## `curl | bash` is sad

 Ugh, I hate the security implications of having people piping things directly to bash.
 That is the path of sadness.